-If you aren’t sure about how to handle your first trip, start in your own country so that you understand the logistics and find out if you enjoy it or not.
+If you aren’t sure how to handle your first trip, start in your own country so that you understand the logistics and find out if this is something for you or not.

-More stress factors are involved when driving abroad, especially if you have to drive on the opposite side to what you are used to.
+Driving abroad is definitely more stressful, especially if you have to drive on the other side of the road than you are used to.

-In every country, the local drivers are used to a certain way of driving and some traffic signs might be different.
+In every country, local drivers are used to a particular way of driving, and some traffic signs might differ.

-What is not acceptable in your country, might be fine somewhere else.
+What isn’t acceptable in your country might be fine somewhere else.

-Be careful, particularly when driving close to major tourist attractions or international airports.
+Be careful, especially when driving close to major tourist attractions or international airports.

-On the road you will meet drivers from various countries, each of them used to different ways of driving.
+You will meet drivers from various countries there, and each of them is used to different ways of driving.

 Unless you are an experienced driver, it’s normal to find driving in an unfamiliar country stressful, especially during the first few hours.

-We come from the Czech Republic where we drive on the right-hand side, but for several years we lived in Ireland where we drove on the left.
+We come from the Czech Republic, where we drive on the right-hand side, but we lived in Ireland for many years, so we got used to driving on the left there too.

 Even though we are used to driving on both sides of the road, we still need to be careful not to get confused.